Chrysanthemum stone: The physical and chemical analysis

-Color Classification
+Color classification

 Colored chrysanthemum stone

 Colored chrysanthemum stone is a natural flower in geology.
 It is only produced in Liuyang, Hunan province.
 The shape of the petals is lifelike, rich in layers, hard and fine in texture, and the jade is crystal clear, just like the autumn chrysanthemum in full bloom against the frost.
 It is rich in stone color, tough and fine in stone, and contains strontium, selenium and other trace elements beneficial to human body, which highlights the rarity of chrysanthemum stone.
-In accordance with the natural form of colored chrysanthemum stone, the master of arts and crafts has become a rare treasure of arts and crafts in the world after elaborately carved and repeatedly honed.
-It is the most valuable variety of chrysanthemum stone for collection and appreciation.

 Brown chrysanthemum stone

 The brown chrysanthemum stone is mainly produced in Liuyang, Hunan province.
 It is light gray-brown and off-white, and its matrix color is either brown, light gray-black or light gray-brown.
 Generally, it needs coloring.
 Brown river stone with smaller flower shape is harder, the flower layer is less, and is easily polished.
 The brown river stone with larger flower shape has moderate hardness and is easy to sculpt.